Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 ![p-values](/assets/img/pvalues.jpg)

-All of the p-values are extremely low even at a significance level of 0.001, which means the Null Hypothesis will be rejected and i will fail to reject my Alternative hypothesis stating that "The mean of all movies is not equal to the mean of all the movies when classified by genre"
+All of the p-values are extremely low even at a significance level of 0.001, which means the Null Hypothesis will be rejected and I will fail to reject my Alternative hypothesis stating that "The mean of all movies is not equal to the mean of all the movies when classified by genre"

 I've Also decided to do a box plot to visualize the means of each movie category:

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~AltruisticVigilante/1.embed"></iframe>

 Now that it has been established that "All movies are rated differently according to genre", I used crosstab to calculate for the conditional probability of each genre basically answering questions like "What are the chances of watching a Horror movie given that it's Good?".
-And to do that, i generalized my average votes into 3 different "Qualities"
+And to do that, I generalized my average votes into 3 different "Qualities"

 ![Quality](/assets/img/badokgood.jpg)